Push to save Pacific Rim trade deal after US exits TPP pact

 - We need real solutions to vehicle campers | Editorial

-Other members of the U.S.-initiated pact are Canada, Mexico, Chile, Peru, Vietnam, Malaysia and Brunei.
+Advocates of the TPP said it would set a “gold standard” for modern trade rules, with stringent requirements for intellectual property, labor and environmental protections.
+A key goal was to lead in shaping trade rules for this century, and also to counter the growing influence of China, which is not part of the pact.

-“All of us are working to see how we can ensure we maintain this momentum towards open markets and free trade,” Turnbull said.
-“Believe me, protectionism is not a ladder to get you out of the low growth trap.
-It is a shovel to dig it deeper.”
+Critics said the TPP would put corporate interests ahead of public and national sovereign interests.

-Questioned in Japan’s parliament, Prime Minister Shinzo Abe likewise said he hoped to gain Trump’s “understanding.”
+That includes Japanese Prime Minister Shinzo Abe, who told lawmakers during parliamentary debate that he hoped to gain Trump’s “understanding” on the TPP’s importance.
 Abe has said he hopes to meet with Trump as soon as possible.

 Japan completed the TPP ratification process last week, well aware Trump planned to drop out.
-Abe told lawmakers that such goals were still important for Japan and that TPP would furnish a model for trade deals with other nations, including Europe.
+Abe said its goals were still important for Japan and the TPP could be a model for trade deals with other nations, including those in Europe.

-Malaysia’s Second Trade Minister Ong Ka Chuan said that the remaining 11 TPP members will hold a meeting to discuss the next course of action on the deal.
+The remaining 11 TPP members will meet to discuss the next steps, said Malaysian Second Trade Minister Ong Ka Chuan.

 “Twelve countries signed the (TPP), but now one wants out.
 The other 11 can continue by making change to the clauses.
 There are many possibilities that these 11 countries can still proceed with,” the Bernama news agency quoted him as saying.
 He didn’t elaborate.

 Turnbull said that in theory China could join the pact following the U.S. departure.
-But any such change would require a revamp of the deal.
-In its current form, the TPP can only take effect after it is ratified by six countries that account for 85 percent of the combined gross domestic product of its member nations.
-The U.S. made up 60 percent of the combined GDP of that group, so TPP could not be implemented as it stands now.
+But that would require a revamp of the deal.
+In its current form, the TPP can only take effect after it is ratified by six countries that account for 85 percent of its members’ combined gross domestic product.
+The U.S. made up 60 percent of the TPP’s combined GDP, so it could not be implemented as it stands now.

 Though he didn’t suggest Trump himself would reverse his position, Turnbull did say the U.S. eventually might.